Duckworth-King baronets

-The King, later Duckworth-King Baronetcy, of Bellevue in the County of Kent, was a title in the Baronetage of Great Britain.
+The King, later Duckworth-King baronetcy, of Bellevue in the County of Kent, was a title in the Baronetage of Great Britain.
 It was created on 18 July 1792 for the naval officer and colonial governor Richard King.

-He was succeeded by his son, the second Baronet.
-He was also a naval commander and fought at the Battle of Trafalgar.
-The fourth Baronet assumed the additional surname of Duckworth in 1888.
-The title became extinct on the death of the seventh Baronet in 1972.
+He was succeeded by his son, the 2nd Baronet, also a naval officer; he commanded HMS Achille at the Battle of Trafalgar.
+The 4th Baronet assumed the additional surname of Duckworth in 1888.
+The title became extinct on the death of the 7th Baronet in 1972.